Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.14365/2156

 dc.subjectSurvivorsen_US

-dc.titlePerspectives and Knowledge about Fertility Preservation Strategies among Female Cancer Patients in Turkeyen_US
+dc.titlePerspectives and Knowledge About Fertility Preservation Strategies Among Female Cancer Patients in Turkeyen_US

 dc.typeArticleen_US